jamelof23/Latent_Attribute_Privacy/README.md

 ```
 # Before running Latent_Optimizer.py
    * Download the model stylegan_ffhq.pth and place it in /models/interfacegan_official/models/pretrain, you can download from https://huggingface.co/spaces/ybelkada/interfacegan_pp/blob/main/models/pretrain/stylegan_ffhq.pth
-   * Pick up the file stylegan_generator.py from /enhanceed_files and replace the file in /models/interfacegan_official/models, the new file will enhance interfacegan official model by allowing gradient-based updates and supporting multi-GPU training.
+   * Pick up the file stylegan_generator.py from /enhanceed_files and replace the file in /models/interfacegan_official/models, the new file will enhance InterFaceGAN official model by allowing gradient-based updates and supporting multi-GPU training.

 # Before running PrivAI.ipynb